Samriddhi-R-Kori/Samriddhi-R-Kori/README.md

 ### ✨ **Empowering the Future**
 - 🌱 Collaborating on **social innovations** to impact society positively.
-- 🤖 Conducting **robotics workshops** and mentoring students for competitions.
+- 🤖 Conducting **robotics classes** and mentoring students for competitions.

 ---